kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 - **Containment of Vulnerabilities**: Potential vulnerabilities within one oracle remain confined, preventing malicious activities from affecting the broader system.

-- **Enhanced Security Posture**: The added VM layer serves as a robust defense mechanism against shared kernel vulnerabilities typical in conventional containers.
+- **Enhanced Security Posture**: The added VM layer serves as a robust defense mechanism against shared kernel vulnerabilities, typical in conventional containers.

 ### Ease of Deployment